-While we hope that we have put you at ease and convinced you to get dental implants, we encourage patients to contact us in case of apprehensions or queries- we would be more than happy to cater to you.
+While we hope that we have put you at ease and convinced you to get a dental implant, we encourage patients to contact us in case of apprehensions or queries- we would be more than happy to cater to you.

-Here at Dr. Adesanya’s, our dentists love getting to know their patients so feel free to get in touch with us, even if you don’t want dental implants!
+Here at Dr. Adesanya’s, our dentists love getting to know their patients so feel free to get in touch with us, for dental fixtures or any other issue!

 Click here to see a full list of our services- we hope to serve you in any way possible!
 Below are our contact details.
 Keep smiling, and we hope you conquer the world.